macorony/Breast_cancer_ML/README.md

 ## 1. Project Overview

 This project provides practical implementations of various basic machine learning models for binary classification.
 It utilizes the well-known Wisconsin Breast Cancer dataset to demonstrate core machine learning concepts such as data loading, preprocessing, model selection, training, hyperparameter tuning, and evaluation.
-The primary goal is to create an educational resource that is easy to understand, follow, and reproduce.

 ## 2. Dataset